Kolong-Meja/search-cli/README.md

 * **fnmatch**

-> **Info**
+> [!NOTE]
-if you want more information about this library, see https://docs.python.org/3/library/fnmatch.html
+> if you want more information about this library, see https://docs.python.org/3/library/fnmatch.html

 * **logging**

-> **Info**
+> [!NOTE]
-if you want more information about this library, see https://docs.python.org/3/howto/logging.html
+> if you want more information about this library, see https://docs.python.org/3/howto/logging.html

 * **os**

-Info: if you want more information about this library, see https://docs.python.org/3/library/os.html
+Info: > if you want more information about this library, see https://docs.python.org/3/library/os.html

 * **pathlib**

-> **Info**
+> [!NOTE]
-if you want more information about this library, see https://docs.python.org/3/library/pathlib.html
+> if you want more information about this library, see https://docs.python.org/3/library/pathlib.html

 * **typer**